Other psychological therapies

 As well as group therapy, many people find psychoeducational groups or courses very helpful.
 These provide information and skills without having to discuss personal problems in-depth.

 NICE recommends group therapy for people with obsessive compulsive disorder (OCD), and for children and young people with mild depression.

-Relationship therapy is where people who are having difficulties with their relationship work together with a therapist to resolve their problems.
-It can be used to help couples, family members or work colleagues.
+Relationship therapy is where people who are having relationship difficulties work with a therapist to resolve their problems.
+It can be used to help couples, family members, or work colleagues.

-NICE recommends relationship therapy for people who have tried individual therapy without success.
+NICE recommends relationship therapy for people who've tried individual therapy without success.